 So, the issue is twofold: government entities must meet the challenge of both protecting data contained in end-of-life equipment while also ensuring both data and non-data bearing electronics equipment are properly recycled to comply with all applicable regulations and to protect the reputation of the entity.

-ERI is the largest fully integrated IT and electronics asset disposition service provider in the U.S. and focused on data destruction and cybersecurity – ERI is the only company in the world with NAID AAA, R2, and e-Stewards certifications.
-NAID is the only recognized certification focused exclusively on data security and data destruction; R2 and e-Stewards address both data security and environmental controls.
-Holding all three certifications means we are subject to audit more than our clients with 15 to 20 audits every year, including unannounced audits.
+ERI is the largest fully integrated IT and electronics asset disposition service provider in the U.S. and focused on data destruction and cybersecurity – ERI is the only company in the world with NAID AAA and e-Stewards certifications.
+NAID is the only recognized certification focused exclusively on data security and data destruction; e-Stewards addresses both data security and environmental controls.
+Holding these certifications means we are subject to audit more than our clients with 15 to 20 audits every year, including unannounced audits.

 We can service clients throughout the country through our eight locations.
 Further, ERI offers a recycling kit program to handle smaller volumes responsibly and cost effectively for local government and state agencies.

 ERI specializes in state and local government e-recycling and data destruction – Collection events, school systems at all levels, box programs, on-site shredding, asset resale and more – we know government.